GCSE subject combinations and outcomes

 Schools and colleges in England are included.

 For each year, GCSE subjects which were taken by at least 2,500 students are included.
 Only reformed GCSE subjects are included.
 GCSE subjects were reformed in stages.
-If a subject is not present in the selected year, it may not have been examined in its reformed version in that year.
+If a subject is not present in a given year, it may not have been examined in its reformed version in that year.

-The results shown for the selected subject and grade combinations include all grades awarded on results day.
-A result 'U' (unclassified) means that a student received a result that is below the standard of achieving a grade 1 or above.
-In the 'Grade distributions' tab, you can select to show all grades, any particular grade or a range of grades.
-If a grade is not shown, this is because no student achieved that grade for the selected combination of grades and subjects.
+All grades awarded to students taking the selected subjects are included.
+The grade 'U' (unclassified) means that a student received a result that is below the standard of achieving a grade 1 or above.
+In the 'Grades' tab, you can select to show all grades, any particular grade or a range of grades.
+If a grade is not shown, this is because no student achieved that grade for your combination of grades and subjects.

-The 'Listen to this graph' button plays sounds based on the data shown in the graph.
+Click the 'Listen to this chart' button to play sounds based on the data shown in the chart.
 The higher the pitch of the sound, the more students have received a particular grade, starting with A*.
 A special sound is played for the grade that has been achieved by the most students.
-'Listen to this graph' makes the data more accessible to people who are blind or partially sighted.
+'Listen to this chart' makes the data more accessible to people who are blind or have low vision.

-Data is supplied to Ofqual by exam boards near to results day.
-At the point in time we receive the data, not all certificates and entries may have been fully processed.
-The data does not reflect changes to grades that may occur after results day.
+Data are supplied to Ofqual by exam boards near to results day.
+At the point in time Ofqual receive the data, all certificates and entries may not have been fully processed.
+Additionally, the data do not reflect changes to grades that may occur after results day.

-We are publishing this data so that students, schools, policy makers and other stakeholders can easily access and explore information on qualifications and results.
+We are publishing this data so that students, schools, policy makers and other stakeholders can easily access and explore information on qualifications and outcomes.

 For any feedback on these graphs or tables, please contact [email protected].